sybrew/the-seo-framework/readme.txt

 			* `is_taxonomy_public()` now also returns public taxonomies without rewrite capabilities.
 			* `get_hierarchical_post_types()` now also returns post types without rewrite capabilities.
 			* `get_nonhierarchical_post_types()` now also returns post types without rewrite capabilities.
+			* `trim_excerpt()`:
+				1. Now texturizes the excerpt input, improving accuracy with included closing & final punctuation support.
+				1. Now performs even faster queries, in most situations. (~0.2ms total (bad case) @ PHP 7.3/PCRE 11 ).
+				1. Now recognizes connector and final punctuations for preliminary sentence bounding.
+				1. Leading punctuation now excludes symbols, special annotations, opening brackets and quotes, and marks used in some latin languages like ¡¿.
+				1. Is now able to always strip leading punctuation.
+				1. It will now strip leading colon characters.
+				1. It will now stop counting trailing words towards new sentences when a connector, dash, mark, or ¡¿ is found.
 * **Filter notes:**
 	* **Added:**
 		* `the_seo_framework_forced_supported_taxonomies`, used to adjust an array of forced supported taxonomies, so no settings can be adjusted for them.